SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 One of two fit-engines can be chosen from the Fitting menu bar.
-The Simple Fit- engine uses Scipy's leasqr and the Complex Fit-Engine is a custom optimizer that provides a better chance to find the global minimum of the chi2 but that requires longer computation time.
+The Simple Fit- engine uses Scipy's leasqr and the Complex Fit-Engine is a custom optimizer that provides a better chance to find the global minimum of the |chi| 2 but that requires longer computation time.
 In order to set a data to a control panel (FitPage), see the "DataLoader Help".
 Once a data set to the FiPage, select a model from the combo box.
 The default parameters of the model will be display.